 Each Fund is a series of Goldman Sachs Trust, a Delaware statutory trust established by an Agreement and Declaration of Trust dated January 28, 1997.
 The fiscal year end for each Fund is August 31.
 The Trustees have authority under the Trust's Declaration of Trust to create and classify shares of beneficial interest in separate series, without further action by shareholders.
-The Trustees also have authority to classify and reclassify the shares of the Funds into one or more classes of shares.
-As of December 29, 2024, the Trustees have authorized the issuance of four classes of shares in the Funds: Class A Shares, Institutional Shares, Class R6 Shares and Class P Shares.
-Additional series and classes may be added in the future.
+The Trustees also have authority to classify and reclassify any series of shares into one or more classes of shares.
+As of date of this SAI, the Trustees have classified shares of the Strategic Factor Allocation Fund into two classes of shares: Institutional Shares and Class P Shares and Class P Shares.

-Each Class A Share, Institutional Share, Class R6 Share and Class P Share of a Fund represents a proportionate interest in the assets belonging to the applicable class of the Fund.
-All expenses of a Fund are borne at the same rate by each class of shares, except that fees under the Distribution and Service Plan are borne exclusively by Class A Shares, and transfer agency fees and expenses may be borne at different rates by different share classes.
-The Trustees may determine in the future that it is appropriate to allocate other expenses differently among classes of shares and may do so to the extent consistent with the rules of the SEC and positions of the IRS.
-Each class of shares may have different minimum investment requirements and be entitled to different shareholder services.
+Each Institutional Share and Class P Share of a Fund represents a proportionate interest in the assets belonging to the applicable class of the Fund and all expenses of a Fund are borne at the same rate by each class of shares.
 With limited exceptions, shares of a class may only be exchanged for shares of the same or an equivalent class of another series.
-See "Shareholder Guide" in the Prospectuses and "OTHER INFORMATION REGARDING MAXIMUM SALES CHARGE, PURCHASES, REDEMPTIONS, EXCHANGES AND DIVIDENDS" below.
-In addition, the fees and expenses set forth below for each class may be subject to voluntary fee waivers or reimbursements, as discussed in the Funds' Prospectuses.
+See "Shareholder Guide" in the Prospectuses.
+In addition, the fees and expenses set forth below for Institutional Shares may be subject to voluntary fee waivers or reimbursements, as discussed more fully in the Funds' Prospectuses.

-Institutional Shares may be purchased at net asset value without a sales charge for accounts in the name of an investor or institution that is not compensated by the Funds under a Plan for services provided to the institution's customers.
+Institutional Shares may be purchased at NAV without a sales charge for accounts in the name of an investor or institution that is not compensated by a Fund under a Plan for services provided to the institution's customers.